 The third method (ideal for areas with multiple furnishings)

-Step one: Separate the floor area into zones so you have smaller rectangular or square spaces to work with and measure these sections to find the totals of each area.
+Step one: Separate the floor area into zones of smaller rectangular or square spaces to work with and measure (in metres) these sections to find the total of each area.
 Then add these totals together for a complete area total.
-Make sure measurements are done in metres.

 Zone one total + zone two total + zone three total = total floor area

-Step two: Work out areas that will not be heated.
+Step two: Identify areas that will not be heated.
 This includes areas covered by bathroom storage units and other similar furnishings that are permanent fixtures.

 Step three: Remove the total for the non-heated floor area from the total floor area.